 PCA NSW have not been advised by Royal Canberra Show Horse Section whether they will be hosting any further Pony Club classes.

 Sydney Royal Easter Show

-The RAS have once again agreed to support the Pony Club Team Sporting event into their program in 2019 - they will be Area Teams with maximum of 6 teams to participate.
-RAS Team Sporting competition rules may also be found on the PCA NSW website.
+Team Sporting they will be Area Teams with maximum of 6 teams to participate.
+Team Sporting competition rules may also be found on the PCA NSW website Section 6b here .
 Please note as per the Pony Club classes at the Sydney Royal the age for the Team Sporting riders is ages 12 & under 17 as at the first day of the show.
 All forms and entries must be submitted via the State Office as per Individual Rider Classes.